akc42/ncop/README.txt

 ----------------------------------------------------------------------

-Internally the NS class operates in two phases.
+Internally the NCOP class operates in two phases.
 These are driven around the call to DO or STEP.
 In the first phase these calls build a Step based structure in a context and returns.
 In the second phase these steps are executed step by step using a "ticker" function which